ooni/probe-cli/docs/design/dd-003-step-by-step.md

 }
 ```

-This kind of complexity is probably bad.
-I would argue that we hit
+This kind of complexity is probably wrong.
+We hit
-such a complexity wall twice: once originally with the
+such a complexity wall twice: once initially with the
-lockdown-2020 netx refactoring (honestly, my code written during
-lockdown does not look very good, which is an interesting bit of
-information in itself); the second time when trying to design the
+lockdown-2020 netx refactoring; the second time when trying
-alternative approach that eventually became measurex.
+to design the alternative approach that eventually became measurex.

-We have already seen how vanilla construction complexity looks like
+We have already seen vanilla construction complexity
 for `measurex`.
 Let us focus on `netx` own flavor of complexity.
-So, back in 2020, we were refactoring netx and we saw that it was cumbersome
+So, back in 2020, we were refactoring netx, and we saw that it was cumbersome
-to construct and wrap the basic types we have defined.
-There's lots of
+to construct and wrap the basic types we had defined.
+There's a lot of
-wrapping, as we have just seen in the measurex example above.
+wrapping, as we have seen in the measurex example above.
 This reckoning
-led us to design APIs such as the Config based
+led us to design APIs such as the Config-based API in netx and
-API in netx and the (again) Config based API in urlgetter.
+the (again) Config-based API in urlgetter.

 Here's a (perhaps disgusting?) excerpt from netx in ooni/probe-cli@v3.15.1
 that shows how we overcome constructor complexity by declaring a flat